 Lawrence L. Sutter, FACI, is the Associate Dean of Research and External Engagement for the College of Engineering at Michigan Technological University (Michigan Tech), Houghton, MI.
 He also serves as a Professor in the Materials Science and Engineering Department at Michigan Tech and as Director of the University’s Applied Chemical and Morphological Analysis Laboratory (ACMAL).
 Sutter is a licensed professional engineer in Michigan.

-Sutter is a Fellow of ASTM International and a member of Committees C01, Cement, and C09, Concrete and Concrete Aggregates, serving on the Executive Committee of C01 and as incoming Vice Chair of C09.
-He serves as Chair of Subcommittees C01.14, Non-hydraulic Cements; C09.24, Supplementary Cementitious Materials; and C09.65, Petrography.
+Sutter is a Fellow of ASTM International and a member of Committees C01, Cement, and C09, Concrete and Concrete Aggregates, serving on the Executive Committee of C01 and also as incoming Vice Chair of C09.
+Additionally, he serves as Chair of Subcommittees C01.14, Non-hydraulic Cements; C09.24, Supplementary Cementitious Materials; and C09.65, Petrography.
 He is a member of ASTM Subcommittees C01.10, Hydraulic Cements for General Concrete Construction; C01.13, Special Cements; C09.27, Slag Cement; C01/09.48, Performance of Cementitious Materials and Admixture Combinations; and C09.50, Aggregate Reactions in Concrete.
-Sutter was presented with the Award of Merit in 2019, the organization’s highest recognition.
+Sutter received the Award of Merit in 2019, the organization’s highest recognition.

 About The American Concrete Institute

 The American Concrete Institute is a leading global authority for the development, dissemination, and adoption of its consensus-based standards, technical resources, and educational, training, & certification programs.
-Founded in 1904, ACI is headquartered in Farmington Hills, Michigan, USA, with a regional office in Dubai, UAE, and a resource center in Southern California.
+Founded in 1904, ACI has its headquarters in Farmington Hills, Michigan, USA, with a regional office in Dubai, UAE, and also a resource center in Southern California.
 Visit concrete.org for additional information.